 That being said, hats off to the Gazelles at Georgia Tech for breaking new ground in online higher education.

-This past semester marked a triumph for the transformation of education that was noticed worldwide.
-The first graduates of the MOOC run, Online Master of Science Computer Science degree (OMS CS) program at Georgia Institute of Technology walked across the stage.
+Triumph marked the transformation of education and was noticed worldwide when the first graduates of the MOOC run, Online Master of Science Computer Science degree (OMS CS) program at Georgia Institute of Technology walked across the stage.

 Eighteen in all, this first graduating class consisted of 17 men and 1 woman who were already professionals.
 Graduates included a Canadian that taught at Simon Fraser University and the University of British Columbia while being a full-time data analyst, a Quantcast modeling scientist, a software engineer working for Chinese Internet company based in Beijing, a financial consultant from Ohio and a Google software engineer.
 The woman is a professional from AT&T, a major partner and financial supporter of the program.

 Because of the nature of the program, journalist and publications worldwide have closely covered OMS CS which begun two years ago.
 The dean has become a frequent flier speaking in at least 12 countries while the program has been covered over 800 times in the media.

 At a cost of $6600, which is one-seventh of the normal costs, this fully online degree program was designed to be a game-changer revolutionizing higher education.
 Through a partnership with Udacity and AT&T, Georgia Tech was on a mission to be part of the answer to the STEM challenge by bringing affordable, high quality post-baccalaureate computer science to the masses for a fraction of the cost of traditional degree programs.